cedricbonhomme/newspipe/docs/index.rst

 * lxml and Genshi;
 * Python Imaging Library for the generation of QR codes.

+Not yet tested with Python 3.2.
 If you want to install these modules:

 .. code-block:: bash

-    $ sudo aptitude install  python-lxml python-genshi
+    $ sudo aptitude install python3.2-lxml python-genshi

 Script of installation